macromania/stt-microservice/docs/potential-memory-fixes.md

 | **Fix 3B: Periodic GC** | ⭐ Low | None | Medium |
 | **Fix 4A: Token Cache** | ⭐ Low | +0.1s occasionally | Medium |
 | **Fix 4B: No Credential Cache** | ⭐⭐ Medium | -2s per request | Low |

-## Recommended Approach

-I recommend implementing **Fix 1 (critical)** + **Fix 3A (per-request GC)** as the minimum viable solution.
-These two changes should significantly reduce memory retention without major performance impact.

-**Would you like me to proceed with:**

-1. Only Fix 1 + Fix 3A (recommended minimum)
-2. All fixes with Option A variants (balanced)
-3. Custom combination based on your preference
-4. See additional analysis first?